garsua/aiida-gollum/docs/workflows/gollum-siesta.rst

 * **transmission** :py:class:`ArrayData <aiida.orm.data.array.ArrayData>`

-The transission between electrodes.
+The transmission between electrodes.
 In case of a spin-polarized calculation the output distinguishes between spin-up and down transmissions.